SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/dynatrace.md

 Version: 1.1
 Updated: Jul 11, 2023

-Dynatrace is a software-intelligence monitoring platform that simplifies enterprise cloud complexity and accelerates digital transformation.
-With Davis (the Dynatrace AI causation engine) and complete automation, the Dynatrace all-in-one platform provides answers, not just data, about the performance of your applications, their underlying infrastructure, and the experience of your end users.
-Dynatrace is used to modernize and automate enterprise cloud operations, release higher-quality software faster, and deliver optimum digital experiences to your organization's customers.

-Dynatrace seamlessly brings infrastructure and cloud, application performance, and digital experience monitoring into an all-in-one, automated solution that's powered by artificial intelligence.
-Dynatrace assists in driving performance results by providing development, operations, and business teams with a shared platform, metrics.
-In this way, Dynatrace can serve as your organization's single "source of truth."
+Dynatrace is a cutting-edge solution that offers full-stack monitoring, enabling organizations to track their IT infrastructure's performance and security.
+Its AI-powered capabilities provide actionable insights to optimize operations and mitigate risks.
+This integration offers enriched cybersecurity management, allowing users to search and manage security problems, observe problems over time, and automate the retrieval of latest issues.
+It also provides insights into logs, events, and metrics, while offering AI-powered security advice.

 ## Actions

-* **Search Security Problems** *(Enrichment)* - Lists all security problems based the parameters provided
-* **Search Security Problems Daemon** *(Daemon)* - Automatically returns latest security problems
-* **Mute Security Problem** *(Containment)* - Mutes the specified security problem.
-Muted problems are hidden from the list of problems in the UI
-* **Unmute Security Problem** *(Containment)* - Unmutes the specified security problem
-* **Get Problems** *(Enrichment)* - Lists the problems (and their details) observed by Dynatrace during a relative period of time
-* **Get Problems Daemon** *(Daemon)* - Automatically returns the latest problems
 * **Close Problem** *(Containment)* - Closes the specified problem and adds a closing comment
 * **Create Problem Comment** *(Containment)* - Adds a new comment on the specified problem
-* **Search Logs** *(Enrichment)* - Lists all log records based on the parameters provided
 * **Get Events** *(Enrichment)* - Lists events based on the parameters provided
+* **Get Problems Daemon** *(Daemon)* - Automatically returns the latest problems
+* **Get Problems** *(Enrichment)* - Lists the problems (and their details) observed by Dynatrace during a relative period of time
 * **Get Security Advices** *(Enrichment)* - Lists recommendations related to security problems using AI
+* **Mute Security Problem** *(Containment)* - Mutes the specified security problem.
+Muted problems are hidden from the list of problems in the UI
+* **Search Logs** *(Enrichment)* - Lists all log records based on the parameters provided
 * **Search Metrics** *(Enrichment)* - Lists all metrics based on the parameters provided
 * **Search Metrics Daemon** *(Daemon)* - Automatically returns the latest metrics
+* **Search Security Problems** *(Enrichment)* - Lists all security problems based the parameters provided
+* **Search Security Problems Daemon** *(Daemon)* - Automatically returns latest security problems
+* **Unmute Security Problem** *(Containment)* - Unmutes the specified security problem

 **Timeframe**